 It is often said in tamil “சக்தி இல்லையேல் சிவம் இல்லை “, which means “There is no Sivam without Shakthi”.
 People often think that Shiva is so affectionate towards Shakti, the truth though is “Important concepts needs personification to withstand the sands of time”.
-Sivam (or shiva) is the matter and Shakthi as the name suggests is the energy.
+Sivam (or shiva) is the matter and Shakthi as the name suggests is the energy (all forms of energy).
 There is no matter without energy and matter too is a form of energy.
-Like what relativity says E=mc² .
+Like what relativity says E=mc².
 This concept is not only present in the Saivam tradition, but also in Toaism, the concepts said by Lao Tsu is quite similar.

 Ardhanarishwarar, the diety with half Shiva and half Shakti is a representation of this, the whole universe being made of Matter and Energy, and both are in equilibrium, where matter keeps changing in to energy and energy in to matter.
-Not dwelling too much in the science part of it, the reason for personifying this to make this concept reach people and continue for ages.
-While people who cannot comprehend the deeper meaning can follow bakthi for realisation and people with knowledge can follow gyana marga for realisation.
+Not dwelling too much in the science part of it, the reason for personifying this is to take this concept to people in way they could understand and follow for ages.
+While people who cannot comprehend the deeper meaning can follow bakthi for realization and people with knowledge can follow gnana marga for realization.

 The deeper concepts of cosmology is woven in to Saivam in the form of Nataraja.
 Unlike Abrahamic religions which said that the universe was created around 6000 years back, the ancient Indians said that the current universe was created 8.4 billion years ago (a number that was non existent in any other country or civilization at that time) which is quite close to the current estimates of modern scientists.